Weili-0234/Weili-0234.github.io/_pages/about.md

 Seeking research opportunities in MLsys <br>
 Check out my CV <a href="https://www.google.com">here</a>

-I am a sophomore student in Computer Engineering, pursuing a dual degree from <a href="https://illinois.edu">University of Illinois Urbana-Champaign</a> and <a href="https://www.zju.edu.cn/english/">Zhejiang University</a>.
+I am a sophomore in Computer Engineering, currently pursuing a dual degree from <a href="https://illinois.edu">University of Illinois Urbana-Champaign</a> and <a href="https://www.zju.edu.cn/english/">Zhejiang University</a>.

-I was fortunate to work on Efficient Long Video Understanding with <a href="http://rese1f.github.io/">Wenhao Chai</a> and <a href="https://espere-1119-song.github.io">Enxin Song</a>.
-We built AuroraLong, a RWKV-based hybrid model that handles hour-long videos on a single consumer GPU while surpassing previous SOTA on multiple video understanding benchmarks such as <a href="https://github.com/JUNJIE99/MLVU">MLVU</a>, <a href="https://github.com/rese1f/MovieChat">MovieChat-1k</a>, and <a href="https://rese1f.github.io/aurora-web">VDC</a>.
+I am fortunate to work on Efficient Long Video Understanding with <a href="http://rese1f.github.io/">Wenhao Chai</a> and <a href="https://espere-1119-song.github.io">Enxin Song</a>.
+We built AuroraLong, a hybrid MLLM that handles hour-long videos on a single consumer GPU while surpassing previous SOTA on multiple video understanding benchmarks such as <a href="https://github.com/JUNJIE99/MLVU">MLVU</a>, <a href="https://github.com/rese1f/MovieChat">MovieChat-1k</a> and <a href="https://rese1f.github.io/aurora-web">VDC</a>.
 Our paper is under review for CVPR 2025.

-I'm currently interested in various aspects of machine learning and computer systems:
+I'm interested in various aspects of machine learning and computer systems:
 - Hardware-aware efficient algorithms
 - Dynamic sparsity for training and inference acceleration
-- Applications of multi-modal long-context (video, audio, text, etc.) modeling
+- Applications of multi-modal (video, audio, text, etc.) long-context modeling
 <!-- TODO: state my research interests -->

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.